yaodingyd/yaodingyd.github.io/_posts/2016-09-07-prototype-is-driving-me-crazy.md

     // subclass extends superclass
     Child.prototype = Object.create(Parent.prototype); //assign prototype, but overwrite Child.prototype.constructor to Parent
     Child.prototype.constructor = Child; // restore constructor to Child

+    // or this, I learned this from Babel's polyfill for class Child.prototype = Object.create(Parent && Parent.prototype, {
+        constructor: {
+            value: Child,
+            enumerable: false,
+            writable: true,
+            configurable: true
+        }
+    });
 ```

-We use Object.create instead of new Super() to assign child.prototype because it complicates all of your constructor functions, limits their ability to detect construction errors, and requires that all constructors everywhere handle that form of use.
+We use `Object.create` instead of `new Super()` to assign `Child.prototype` because it complicates all of your constructor functions, limits their ability to detect construction errors, and requires that all constructors everywhere handle that form of use.
 And this is call Parasitic Combination Inheritance pattern.

 Here is a simple polyfill of Object.create: